 If these steps did not restore power to the thermostat, a technician is needed.
 They will have the proper tools and knowledge to correct the issue.

-If these steps didn't help, you can troubleshoot some other likely causes.
+If these steps didn't help determine why your thermostat is blank, you can troubleshoot some other likely causes.

-What To Do If Your Thermostat Has Lost Power?
+What To Do If Your Thermostat Is Blank?

-Because there are a few reasons your thermostat may have lost power, there are a few things you can do to try and fix it.
+Since your thermostat may have lost power for a few reasons, there are a couple of things you can try to fix it.
 Start by attempting to reset your circuit breaker, and if that doesn't work, try changing the batteries in your thermostat.